 Online, Hybrid and Self-paced Courses

 Students are expected to meet stated due dates and/or meeting requirements as provided by the faculty member at the beginning of each course.
-Students confirm enrollment by completing the first stated task (e.g., posting an introduction in the Discussion Board).
+Students confirm enrollment by submitting the first graded assignment in the initial two weeks of the course.